 So, what does this mean for Israel?

 They will become followers of Christ, just like you and me.
 They will be Christians.
 They will accept the death, burial and resurrection of Christ.
 They will turn from their false faith and accept the precious gift of salvation.
 They will become our brothers and sisters.
 It’s that simple, but so very few actually talk about this.
-But, let’s get back to our examination of the evidence, more particularly distorted evidence.
+But, there’s one more thing that we will be talking about.
+Something important.

 Translation Errors – The Intentional And Unintentional